blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Why the PANTONE Colour System is hard to replace in a capitalist world.md

 			- If you think of it as added oscillations of a pendulum
 			- Or deeper (how you always need a home to come back to)
 		- Only at a mathematical modelling level though, but it's still not a bad way to think of it, is it?
-- Which is a fancy way to say accelerating charged particles emit
+- **Which is all a fancy way to say accelerating charged particles emit radiation**
+- And every atom has charged particles contained with them

 	- They have a characteristic radiation spectrum and
 	- Our eyes have cone cells (colour detectors) and rod cells (intensity detectors) and